rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/data-virtualization/oracle/setup/README.md

 # Oracle setup

-This folder contains scripts that can be executed on Oracle server to create the necessary objects for data virtualization in SQL Server 2019 big data cluster.
+This folder contains scripts that can be executed on Oracle server to create the necessary objects for data virtualization in SQL Server 2019+ or SQL Server 2019+ big data cluster.

 # Instructions

-1. Connect to Oracle instance.

-1. Execute the [sales-user.sql](sales-user.sql).
-This script creates the sample user.
-If there is name conflict please change the script user/credentials.
+***Before you begin***, you need the Oracle instance name and credentials.

-1. Execute the [inventory.sql](inventory.sql).
-This script creates the inventory table.
+1. Execute the [bootstrap-oracle.cmd](bootstrap-oracle.cmd) to create the necessary objects in Oracle